Anonymous hacks ‘thousands of Iranian CCTV cameras’ as part of #OpIran

 Iran street protests against death of Mahsa Amini supported by online ‘hacktivists’

-The latest action follows cyber attacks on government websites and state TV channels this week as part of #OpIran, which comes in response to the death of Mahsa Amini.
+The latest action follows cyberattacks on government websites and state TV channels this week as part of #OpIran, which has come in response to the death of Mahsa Amini.

 The 22-year-old woman died after being taken into custody by the country’s morality police, who had accused her of violating Iran’s strict Islamic dress code by wearing her headscarf too loosely.